ShaggyD/nginx-uwsgi-django/README.md

 You must have a enviroment variable with your django application name like `-e "APPLICATION=audi"` where *audi* is the project name/directory.

-You can mount the application volume to run a specific application.
-The default volume inside in the container is `/opt/django/app`.
-Here is an example:
-`docker run -p 80 -d -e MODULE=myapp -v /home/mbentley/myapp:/opt/django/app mbentley/django-uwsgi-nginx`

-By default, this just runs a default 'welcome to django' project.
+By default, if you have no application in your current directory or volume mounted it will create a sample django project and display the default 'welcome to django' page.